 Minimally Invasive Treatments – by their nature, these treatments are not as invasive as surgery and can be performed in an outpatient environment.
 These can include:

 - Thermography – for treating patients with moderate symptoms.
 This treatment uses heat to destroy prostate tissue.
 Microwave energy is a major approach for this treatment.

 - Laser Therapy – to treat mild to severe symptoms.
 This approach most commonly uses GreenLight Laser Therapy together with TURP to provide effectiveness with fewer side effects.

 - Urethral Stent – for use with patients who are not candidates for surgery.
 It involves placing a mesh tube to hold the urethra open at the point where it is obstructed by the prostate gland.

-Scheduling BPH Treatment in Lafayette, LA
+Schedule an Appointment for BPH Treatment in Lafayette, LA